seaofvoices/luau-path/README.md

 A Luau library to handle file paths based on the Rust [path](https://doc.rust-lang.org/std/path/struct.Path.html) library.

+The library can be configured to use unix or windows style separator using the global variable `SYS_PATH_SEPARATOR`.
+The global should be defined to `'/'` or `'\'`.

+When the global is not defined, it will default to `'/'`.
+If a `LUA_ENV` global variable is set to [`lune`](https://github.com/lune-org/lune), the path separator will be inferred from lune's [process](https://lune-org.github.io/docs/api-reference/process#os) built-in library.

 ## Installation

 Add `luau-path` in your dependencies: